Test Organization Strategies

 Summary:

 For large companies with multiple applications or even multiple lines of business, what is the best model for the test organization: centralized, distributed, or a hybrid approach?
-This week's column by Linda Hayes will help you decide which is best for your company, what factors should be considered, and what are the advantages and disadvantages of each.
+This column by Linda Hayes will help you decide which is best for your company, what factors should be considered, and what are the advantages and disadvantages of each.

 I attended a seminar once where the speaker, an experienced test consultant, was asked whether the best organizational strategy for testing was to be centralized or distributed.
 He said, "If you are centralized, you should become distributed.
 If you are distributed, become centralized."
 Into the puzzled silence he explained that the most important thing was to focus attention on the needs of the test organization, and reorganizing would demand it.